RKinDLab/Reach_alpha_Blue_heavy_Sim/README.md

 ### Online Documentation

-For additional resources, including extended examples and in-depth tutorials, please visit the dedicated ROS section on [control.ros.org](https://control.ros.org/master/doc/ros2_control_demos/example_3/doc/userdoc.html).
+For additional resources, including extended ros2_control capabilities, please visit the dedicated ROS section on [control.ros.org](https://control.ros.org/rolling/index.html).

 ## Disclaimer

 ### Independence Declaration

-This project is developed and maintained independently and is not officially affiliated with Reach Robotics.
-It is an open-source initiative designed to supplement the official Reach Robotics offerings with community-driven enhancements and solutions.
+This project is developed and maintained independently and is not officially affiliated with Reach Robotics and Blue Robotics.
+It is an open-source project designed to supplement the official Reach Robotics & blue Robotics offerings with community-driven enhancements and solutions.

 ### Official Support Reference

-For users seeking official software and support from Reach Robotics, please refer to the [Reach Robotics SDK](https://github.com/Reach-Robotics/reach_robotics_sdk/tree/master).
-This SDK provides authorized tools and resources directly from Reach Robotics.
+For users seeking official software and support from Reach Robotics or blue Robotics, please refer to the [Reach Robotics](https://github.com/Reach-Robotics/reach_robotics_sdk/tree/master) & [Blue Robotics](https://github.com/Bluerobotics)